-Consolidated net sales for the year ended June 30, 2020 increased 2% to a new record of \$1,334 million from the prioryear record total of \$1,308 million.
-This growth was driven by an increase in Retail net sales, particularly in the second half of the year, partially offset by a decline in Foodservice net sales.
+Consolidated net sales for the year ended June 30, 2021 increased 10% to a new record of \$1,467 million from the prior-year record total of \$1,334 million.
+This growth was driven by higher net sales for both the Retail and Foodservice segments.
+Excluding all sales attributed to a temporary supply agreement resulting from the November 2018 acquisition of Omni, consolidated net sales for the year ended June 30, 2021 increased 12%.